Tuesday, September 7th, 2010 | Posted by Sanaa Khan

 Looks like a cross between Borderlands, Lost planet, and Startcraft.
 Good CG, but thats all.

-The master artist tells us about his work, his creativity tips, and SB Explore, his upcoming art workshop.
+The veteran artist tells us about his work, and the importance of not compromising with money men.
 Read more »

 CG Channel is part of the Gnomon group of companies: